apigee/api-platform-samples/twitter-translate/README.md

 -------------------------------

-This sample translates tweets in a Twitter timeline to a single language (English by default) using the [Microsoft Translator API](http://www.microsofttranslator.com/dev/).
+This sample uses the Twitter Search API to find tweets in a given language and translate them to the language the query was made in using the [Microsoft Translator API](http://www.microsofttranslator.com/dev/).
-Statuses are filtered by the user's language and translated if it doesn't match the target language.

-A demo application that consumes the API and displays a translated public timeline is included.
+A demo application that performs a search and renders the results in HTML is included.

 ## Example